 - Clinics – Clinic infusions may take place in a dedicated center or a physician’s office.

 - Homes – Patients may choose to have their infusion therapy administered in their home by registered nurses and pharmacists, directed by a physician.
 This service may be referred to as an Ambulatory Infusion Suite (AIS) of the home infusion therapy provider.

 - Hospitals – Infusion services can be delivered in an inpatient or outpatient setting, including cancer centers and ambulatory infusion clinics.

 - Ambulatory Surgery Centers (ASC) – Facilities that provide same-day surgery care, including diagnostic and preventive procedures, can also administer infusion therapy services.

 - Mixed Mode – Combination of settings.

 We calculated the median payments for one unit of a drug and its administration via needle in an IV, for four high cost, high utilization infusion therapy services:

 |J1569||Gammagard Liquid Injection (500 mg)||Gammagard Liquid®||Protects against infection in immune system disorders|

 |J7120||Ringers Lactate Infusion (up to 1000 cc)||Restores fluids and electrolytes|

-This display shows median payments statewide across all insurers for infusion therapy services administered from July 1, 2017 – June 30, 2018.
+The display shows median payments statewide across all insurers for infusion therapy services administered from April 1, 2020 – March 31, 2021, using data from MHDO's All-Payers Claims Database (APCD).
 Information on the uninsured or public payers Medicare and Medicaid (MaineCare) are not included.
-The Procedure Count is the number of times the drug was administered and the Provider Count is the number of facilities that administered the drug.